-- 1. Failure / refusal to complete discipline assigned for Minor Violation. - 2.
-Considered rebelliousness of school personnel. - 3.
-Stealing or possession of stolen property- the deliberate taking of property valued at \$10.00 or less belonging to another, or the knowing possession of such stolen property. - 4.
+- 201. Failure / refusal to complete discipline assigned for Minor Violation. - 202.
+Considered rebelliousness of school personnel. - 203.
+Stealing or possession of stolen property- the deliberate taking of property valued at \$10.00 or less belonging to another, or the knowing possession of such stolen property. - 204.
 Unauthorized possession of any object or device that may reasonably be considered as a dangerous implement or weapon, but which is not deemed to be a "deadly weapon" or "firearm" as defined in other sections of this Code.
-(Note: Threatened or actual use of the object as a weapon will constitute a more serious violation.) - 5.
-Unauthorized possession / use of a cell phone, recording device and other electronic devices including electronic accessories (headphones, smartwatches, etc.) - 6.
-Unauthorized absence from school or class--once student has arrived on campus or ridden school bus, leaving school grounds without permission/out of class without permission. - Excessive distraction of other students any behavior which is excessively disruptive to the orderly educational process. - Bullying / intimidation of students-intentional behavior which tends to intimidate or humiliate others, including the making of threats or of repeated statements that ridicule or cause emotional injury. - 9.
-Scuffling--pushing or shoving by a student or between students that does not rise to the level of a fight or an assault. - Profanity / vulgarity possession or use of profane or vulgar language (written or spoken), vulgar drawings or pictures, or obscene gestures.
-This includes intentional accessing or downloading of such materials on-electronic devices. - 11.
-Intentionally providing false information to school personnel or parents, such as forgery of parents' names, changing grades on papers, or similar dishonesty. - 12.
-Unauthorized possession of matches or lighters. - 13.
-Rude, discourteous, or belligerent behavior. - 14.
-Inappropriate display of affection and/or physical contact. - Gambling - 16.
+(Note: Threatened or actual use of the object as a weapon will constitute a more serious violation.) - 205.
+Unauthorized possession / use of a cell phone, recording device and other electronic devices including electronic accessories (headphones, smartwatches, etc.).
+Circumstances arising from the unauthorized use of electronic devices may result in Class II or Class III offenses. - 206.
+Unauthorized absence from school or class--once a student has arrived on campus or ridden a school bus, leaving school grounds without permission/out of class without permission. - 207.
+Excessive distraction of other students any behavior which is excessively disruptive to the orderly educational process. - 208.
+Bullying- intentional behavior which tends to intimidate or humiliate others, including the making of threats or of repeated statements that ridicule or cause emotional injury.

+- 209. Offensive Touching-Scuffling--pushing or shoving by a student or between students that does not rise to the level of a fight or an assault. - 210.
+Profanity / vulgarity possession or unintentional and/or non-directed use of profane or vulgar language (written or spoken), vulgar drawings or pictures, or obscene gestures.
+This includes intentional accessing or downloading of such materials on-electronic devices. - 211.
+Intentionally providing false information to school personnel or parents, such as forgery of parents' names, changing grades on papers, or similar dishonesty. - 212.
+Unauthorized possession of matches or lighters. - 213.
+Rude, discourteous, or belligerent behavior. - 214.
+Inappropriate display of affection and/or physical contact. - 215.
+Gambling-any form of the exchange of money or goods (including matching, flipping, dice, etc) - 216.
 Violation of Medication Policy.
 (Certain violations of the Medication Policy may be treated as violations of the drug policy under Severe Violations.
-Circumstances, including the nature of the medication, the potential for abuse, transfers or sales, etc. will be considered) - 17.
-Violation of Check-Out/Check-In Policy. - 18.
-Fifth (5th) or subsequent violation of Tardy Policy within semester. - 19.
-Fourth (4th) minor violation. - 20.
-Dress Code Second (2nd) or subsequent dress code violation. (see Grooming and Dress Code pp 37-38) - Miscellaneous violations of the Student Acceptable Use and Internet Safety Policy not otherwise covered by the Code of Student Conduct. - 22.
-Any other behavior that the principal may reasonably determine to be an intermediate violation.
+Circumstances, including the nature of the medication, the potential for abuse, transfers or sales, etc. will be considered) - 217.
+Violation of Check-Out/Check-In Policy. - 218.
+Fifth (5th) or subsequent violation of Tardy Policy within semester. - 219.
+4th Class I violation may result in a Class II offense - 220.
+Non-Conformity to Dress Code - 221.
+Miscellaneous violations of the Student Acceptable Use and Internet Safety Policy not otherwise covered by the Code of Student Conduct. - 222.
+Any other behavior that the principal may reasonably determine to be a CLASS II Intermediate Violation.